ayshamukhtar/QuizAppP3/README.md

 >Team Members and Roles:

 - Aysha Mukhtar

+-Created sign up and Login drop down forms to store score history

+-Added in the API so that the questions are generated, and there is an option to pick the category of questions

 -Helped create the Home page (index.html), Questions page (questions.html), results.html and leaderboard page

 -Added background with animaated moving image

 -Added the server and server steps to make sure everything runs smoothly

+-Deployed app using heroku